-- 5.64.
-COO will maintain accurate, complete and up to date data on all treasury management instruments.
-This will be presented to A&R annually, with the TMS. - 5.65.
-In entering into any new loans, Bield will ensure that these are documented under clear and binding legal documentation that: - Accurately reflects the terms and conditions agreed with lenders - Complies with applicable legislative and regulatory requirements - Has been compiled by suitably qualified advisors - 5.66.
-Any new loan documentation must be approved by A&R with the benefit of appropriate advice from officers of Bield, Bield's solicitors or other legal advisers, and other such specialist advice as A&R may require. - 5.67.
-The COO will prepare a report to A&R for approval which will include but not be limited to the following: - The name of the proposed lender or arranger with brief details of their perceived experience and understanding of housing associations, and their credit rating (where applicable) - Interest rate margin, fixed rate or underlying fixed or variable reference rate - Arrangement and other fees - Covenant requirements including limits set for financial covenants, pension notifiable events and an analysis of Bield's ability to meet those limits - Security requirements basis of valuation and level of cover and assets to be charged - Purpose (with cashflows if applicable) - Comparison with alternatives - Compliance with TMS, Rules and regulatory and statutory requirements - Arrangements for draw downs - Details of independent professional financial and legal advice, including confirmation of powers to enter into transaction - Any other matters which might assist A&R in considering the proposal, or are required by the lender, any advisor or any regulator to be brought to the A&R's attention. - All required reporting requirements are met including pension notifications if applicable - 5.68.
-Bield will endeavour to ensure that no new funding arrangement is entered into which binds Bield to meeting financial covenants and security arrangements which are deemed to be more onerous than those on its existing loans. - 5.69.
+- 5.65.
+FD will maintain accurate, complete and up to date data on all treasury management instruments.
+This will be presented to A&R annually, with the TMS. - 5.66.
+In entering into any new loans, Bield will ensure that these are documented under clear and binding legal documentation that: - Accurately reflects the terms and conditions agreed with lenders - Complies with applicable legislative and regulatory requirements - Has been compiled by suitably qualified advisors - 5.67.
+Any new loan documentation must be approved by A&R with the benefit of appropriate advice from officers of Bield, Bield's solicitors or other legal advisers, and other such specialist advice as A&R may require.

+- 5.68.
+The FD will prepare a report to A&R for approval which will include but not be limited to the following: - The name of the proposed lender or arranger with brief details of their perceived experience and understanding of housing associations, and their credit rating (where applicable) - Interest rate margin, fixed rate or underlying fixed or variable reference rate - Arrangement and other fees - Covenant requirements including limits set for financial covenants and an analysis of Bield's ability to meet those limits - Security requirements basis of valuation and level of cover and assets to be charged - Purpose (with cashflows if applicable) - Comparison with alternatives - Compliance with TMS, Rules and regulatory and statutory requirements - Arrangements for draw downs - Details of independent professional financial and legal advice, including confirmation of powers to enter into transaction - Any other matters which might assist A&R in considering the proposal, or are required by the lender, any advisor or any regulator to be brought to the A&R's attention. - 5.69.
+Bield will endeavour to ensure that no new funding arrangement is entered into which binds Bield to meeting financial covenants and security arrangements which are deemed to be more onerous than those on its existing loans. - 5.70.
 Bield may undertake interest rate management through the medium of its loan documents, and, unless expressly approved by A&R, will be limited to fixed and variable interest rates.
 Variable rates may be set against SONIA or Bank of England Bank Rate (also known as 'Base Rate')